 - Annual cost at a private college: $46,950 ($187,800 for four years)

-4. Other Contingencies You May Need to Cover
+Other Obligations You May Need to Cover

 So far, we’ve been describing the financial obligations likely to affect a typical household.